03 Aug 20

 • Breathable lightweight hiking socks

-• Quick dry fabric walking clothes
+• Lightweight quick-dry walking clothes

-Walking in Spring and Autumn
+Walking in spring and autumn

 • Head torch

-• Thermals
+• Thermals and warm layers

 • Waterproof daypack cover

+Snow can occur on some Camino routes above 800m elevation, including the Camino Primitivo, Le Puy Camino, the Pyrenees crossing on the Camino Francés and even parts of the Meseta, which despite its reputation for warmer weather is still a high-altitude plateau.
 Mel, one of our Camino Destination Experts, walked the Camino in May.
 Here she talks about the gear you’ll need in cooler conditions…

 Burgos Cathedral (copyright @diegoms_22)